SimoneRemoli/Congettura-di-Goldbach/README.md

 * 10 = 3 + 7 = 5 + 5
 * 12 = 5 + 7
 * 14 = 3 + 11 = 7 + 7

+*
+In 1742, the Prussian mathematician Christian Goldbach wrote a letter to Euler in which he proposed the following conjecture:

+     **Every integer greater than 5 can be written as a sum of three prime numbers.**

+Euler, taking an interest in the problem, responded by reformulating the problem in the following equivalent version:

+     Every even number greater than 2 can be written as the sum of two prime numbers.

+Euler's version is the form in which the conjecture is currently formulated and is sometimes also called the strong Goldbach conjecture.
+Goldbach's weak conjecture, which is implied by the strong conjecture, asserts that all odd numbers greater than 5 can be written as a sum of three primes.